vbookshelf/Offline-MedAi-Console/README.md

 <br>

-## Why does this app only support MacOS?
+## Why does this console only support MacOS?

 - Base spec silicon Macs (256 GB storeage, 16 GB RAM, built in GPU) are able to run the MedGemma model at a token speed that's fast enough to be useful.
 - Silicon Macs have battery life that's greater than 12 hours.
 This is important for a good user exerience, because running Ollama locally uses alot of battery power.